 Kanzler Vineyard is located in western Sonoma County, just south of Bodega Highway on Sander’s Road and was planted in 1996.

-Kosta Browne fared well in last year’s version of The 2015 Zinfandel Chronicles Power Rankings.
+Kosta Browne fared well in The 2017 Zinfandel Chronicles Power Rankings.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.